Fewer Americans claim jobless benefits last week - The Boston Globe

 Hiring in the United States in 2022 has been remarkably strong even as the country faces rising interest rates and weak economic growth.

 But there are other challenges.
-Consumer prices have been surging, rising 8.5% in July from a year earlier — down slightly from June’s 40-year high 9.1%.
+Consumer prices have been surging, rising 8.5 percent in July from a year earlier — down slightly from June’s 40-year high of 9.1 percent.
 To combat inflation, the Federal Reserve has raised its benchmark short-term interest rate four times this year.

 On Friday, Fed Chair Jerome Powell will deliver a speech that could shed more light on how high or how fast the central bank may raise interest rates in the coming months.